refap3/deb/README.md

 see readME_DEBACO_setup.txt

-### check iptables with nmap fromsame or another host: this is the expected result:
+### check iptables with nmap from same or another host -- this is the expected result:

 sudo nmap 78.xx.xx.xx